Blend modes: Multiply

-Multiply blend mode takes the RGB channel values from 0 to 1 of each pixel in the top layer and multiples them with the values for the corresponding pixel from the bottom layer.
-Wherever either layer was brighter than black, the composite is darker; since each value is less than 1, their product will be less than each initial value that was greater than zero.
+Multiply blend mode takes the RGB channel values from 0 to 1 of each pixel in the top layer and multiplies them with the values for the corresponding pixel from the bottom layer.
+The composite is darker, unless the pixel is white in either layer or black in both layers.
+Where either layer is white, the composite is the same as the other layer.
+Where both layers are black, the composite is the same.

 where a is the base layer value and b is the top layer value.

 This mode is commutative: exchanging two layers does not change the result.
 If the two layers contain the same picture, multiply blend mode is equivalent to a quadratic curve, or gamma correction with γ=2.
 For image editing it is sometimes more convenient to simply go to the Curves dialog of the software, because it gives more flexibility in the shape of the curves.
 Or one can use Levels dialog: the middle number is usually 1/γ, so one can just type 0.5.

 If one layer contains a homogeneous color, such as the gray color (0.8, 0.8, 0.8), multiply blend mode is equivalent to a curve that is simply a straight line.
 This is also equivalent to using this gray value as opacity when doing "normal mode" blend with a black bottom layer.